vishalvikal/youtube-transcriptor/chrome_extension/README.md

   #For windows users
   $ python resources.py
 ````
+#### Step 5

+Load chrome extension.
+The extension in the chrome_extension directory.
+For loading the custom extension Please make sure you have completed step 2.

 #### Step 4

 Before going to last step you must have done above steps